Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Most outdoor speakers are designed for parties — loud, harsh, bright LED light shows.
 This one does the opposite: warm lantern light, balanced audio quality that works at low volumes, and a form factor that looks like a garden lantern rather than a tech gadget.
 The 20-hour battery means you charge it once a week for daily evening garden sessions.
 High reviews specifically praise the sound quality at low-to-medium volumes, which is exactly what you want for a healing garden.

 Bluetooth range is ~30 feet, so your phone needs to be nearby.
 Not a high-end audiophile speaker — it's designed for ambient sound, not music production.
-The lantern light is subtle mood lighting, not bright enough to read by.
+The lantern light is subtle mood lighting, not bring enough to read by.

 How to Start: The $100 Healing Garden